zenmetsu/docker_factorio_server/README.md

 ## Console

-It's possible to issue console commands to the server.
-Start the server in interactive mode with `-it`.
+To issue console commands to the server, start the server in interactive mode with `-it`.
 Open the console with `docker attach` and then type commands.

 	docker run -d -it  \
         --name factorio \
         dtandersen/factorio
 	docker attach factorio

+## Upgrading

+Before upgrading backup the save.
+It's easy to make a save in the client.

+Ensure `-v` was used to run the server so the save is outside of the Docker container.
+The `docker rm` command completely destroys the container, which includes the save if it isn't stored in an data volume.

+Delete the container and refresh the image:

+	docker stop factorio
+	docker rm factorio
+	docker pull dtandersen/factorio

+Now run the server as before.
+In about a minute the new version of Factorio should be up and running, complete with saves and config!

 ## Saves